The liver, a delicate organ in rabbits

 Deformation of the spinal cord

-A less common cause of liver disease is bone deformity of the spine, such as lordosis, which is observed sporadically in rabbits.
-The curvature of the spine towards the inside of the abdomen causes pressure on the abdominal mass and compression of the blood vessels draining the blood from the heart to the organs and vice versa.
-Liver and kidneys are mainly affected.
-In the liver, blood flow from the inferior vena cava is restricted, resulting in a reduced hepatic activity.
-The secretion of bile into the intestine is decreased, leading to a poor digestion of the ingested food.
-As a result, toxins accumulate in the liver, which takes a congested appearance, with a dark red color, a size slightly larger than normal, and rounded and rough edges.
-Passive congestion of the liver may be secondary to heart failure.
+A less common cause of liver disease is bone deformity of the spine, such as lordosis have been observed in rabbits, though not consistently.
+The inward curvature of the spine exerts pressure on the abdominal mass and compresses the blood vessels that drain blood from the heart to the organs and vice versa.
+Liver and kidneys are primarily impacted.
+In the liver, blood flow from the inferior vena cava is restricted, resulting in reduced hepatic activity.
+The secretion of bile into the intestine is decreased, which leads to a poor digestion of the ingested food.
+Consequently, toxins accumulate in the liver, causing it to appear congested, dark red, slightly larger than normal, and rounded with rough edges.
+Passive congestion of the liver may be a secondary complication of heart failure.

 Michel Gruaz

-The spinal deformation is accompanied by liver congestion, a possible consequence of compressed blood vessels from the heart to this organ.
+The following incidental findings were made during the necropsy: lordosis of the spine (see arrow) and congested liver in a young Champagne-silver rabbit.
+The spinal deformation is accompanied by liver congestion, which is a possible consequence of compressed blood vessels from the heart to this organ.

-Finally, the rabbit's liver can develop cancerous tumors or bile duct tumors.
-Liver diseases are so numerous and often difficult to detect in rabbits.
-Indeed, signs are not very characteristic in addition to the fact that the rabbit has a tendency to hide the presence of a disease.
-Remains the observation: droppings, their smell and shape, the presence of mucus, amount of water drunk, in addition to veterinary tests to establish more precisely a liver disease.
+Finally, the rabbit's liver can develop cancerous or bile duct tumors.
+Liver diseases are thus prevalent among rabbits and often difficult to identify.
+Indeed, signs are not very indicative of the presence of a disease.
+Additionally, rabbits tend to hide any signs of illness.
+It is important to note the following observations: droppings, their smell and shape, the presence of mucus, and the amount of water drunk.
+In addition, veterinary tests must be performed to establish a more precise diagnosis of liver disease.

 Further information